1966 South Pacific Games

-The 1966 South Pacific Games, held at Nouméa in New Caledonia from 8–18 December 1966, was the second edition of the South Pacific Games.
+The 2nd South Pacific Games (2es Jeux du Pacifique sud), also known as Nouméa 1966, held on 8–18 December 1966 in Nouméa, New Caledonia, was the second edition of the South Pacific Games.

 Participating countries

 Fourteen Pacific nations or territories participated in the Games:

 Sports

 Twelve sports were contested at the 1966 South Pacific Games:

 Note: A number in parentheses indicates how many medal events were contested in that sport (where known).

-Final medal table
+Medal table

 In a significant turnaround of fortunes backed by French government investment, New Caledonia took the mantle at the top of the medal table from Fiji and French Polynesia obtained third position.